In case you’re not yet convinced of the importance of ethical leadership, here’s a thought experiment. Does the name “Enron” mean anything to you?

 Model the Right Behaviour

 This one is quite self-explanatory, but I mention it up front because you can’t preach ethics and leadership, then practise something else yourself.
-Think of the 43% of managers who've been told to behave in direct violation of their organisation’s own values statements.
-Don’t ever ask someone to do that.
+Don’t ever ask someone to do something that goes against the company's values.
 Lead by example.

 Train Your Staff